Last Updated on February 20, 2021 by Inspire Malibu

 4. Marijuana Can Cause Anxiety

-Marijuana is known to make the symptoms of anxiety worse, especially certain strains, or those that have high a THC content, the psychoactive ingredient in weed.
+Marijuana is known to make the symptoms of depression and anxiety worse for many people, especially certain strains, or those that have high a THC content, the psychoactive ingredient in weed.

 Many people use marijuana to self-medicate or cope with depression, anxiety, stress, and other mental health issues.
 For some it actually helps.